castedo/bpdf-spec/doc.md

 The directory is encoded such that its computed hash interoperates with the hash following the `swh:1:dir:` prefix of a
 [SWHID (SoftWare Hash IDentifier)](https://www.swhid.org/).

 **Criterion**:
-The directory is encoded such that its computed hash interoperates with [Git software](https://en.wikipedia.org/wiki/Git) as a Git tree hash.

-**Criterion**:
 There is only one file in the directory and its filename is `article.xml`.